hberkayc/hackbio-stage2/stage2/README.md

 however, its significance was lower compared to the animal organ development pathway.
 Of all the top 5 pathways, the response to organic substance pathway carried the lowest significance.
 ![Gene Count and Significance](gene-pathway.png)
+*Fig. 8: Top 5 pathways by gene count and significance.
+The length of ech stem represents the number of genes associated with each pathway, and the size of each point reflects the significance of the pathway(scaled by the negative log10 of the p-value)*
 ---

 ## Description of the Top 3 Enriched Pathways According to Biological Process